How can social casino affiliates create landing pages for paid traffic?

 Beginner vs advanced considerations

 Beginners should prioritize reliable templates, strong message match, and basic tracking.
-Start small with limited budgets and run simple A/B tests to learn which elements move the needle.
-Focus on core metrics and avoid complex tooling until you have repeatable wins.
+Start small with limited budgets and run straightforward A/B tests to learn which elements actually affect behavior.
+Focus on core metrics and avoid complex tooling until you have repeatable page builds and cleaner reporting.

 - Beginner: use proven templates, focus on message match and basic tracking, run small tests